 For best results using landing pages for lead nurturing, you want to sync landing pages to the offers presented in your emails.

-Regarding web forms, you might again integrate these as exit pop-ups before a lead leaves the page.
 You can also use different conversion-optimization techniques to get the best out of your web popups.